 Flights: I found my main flight from Denver-Oahu for $270 on Skyscanner.com, my secret travel weapon.
 Why is it so great?
 If you just want to get away, you don’t even need to input an end destination – you can simply view the cheapest countries on any given day.
 If you do know where you’re going like I did this time, choose the calendar view for pricing – you can see the cheapest flights on any given day of the year.
 Another great site for flight deals is skiplagged.com, but they’re currently tied up in a nice lawsuit with United and Orbitz.
 My main chunk of money was spent on inter-island flights because I wanted to see three different islands while I was there.
 You could save a lot more by focusing only on one location.
 My one-way flight from Oahu-Maui on Hawaiian Airlines was $60, then a one-way flight from Maui-Kona was $140, and finally the one-way from Hilo-Oahu was $110.
 I used miles to get back home to Denver, which is another way to save money, by checking all possible combinations of miles (between any of your programs) and cash.
 Total: $580

-Hostels: 2 days on Maui was $80, 1 day in Kona was $30, and 2 days on Hilo was $60.
-The last 4 days I stayed with a friend in Oahu, but I did price out a hostel there just in case: 4 days in Wakiki would’ve been $100.
-If you want to save even more, there is also oceanfront camping available on almost all of the islands for about $20 a night if you don’t mind a bit of sand in your hair.
+Accomodations: Always compare accommodations to find the best deals.
+Hostels for two nights in Maui was $80, one night in Kona was $30, and two nights in Hilo was $60.
+The last four days I stayed with a friend in Oahu, but I did price out a hostel there just in case: four days in Waikiki would’ve been $100.
+If you want to save even more, there is also oceanfront camping available on almost all of the islands for about $25 a night if you don’t mind a bit of sand in your hair.
 Total: $270

 Car Rental (Big Island): I drove down the Southern Coast from Kona to Hilo so I could do the Manta Ray dive in Kona while stopping at the green sand beach, black sand beach, and Volcano National Park.
 You would save a lot of money by only seeing one of the main cities on the Big Island but hey, yolo.
 Alamo was also nice enough to upgrade me to a convertible, so it really made the experience.
 Total: $170